mitsuhiko/struckdown/struckdown/tests/inputs/hello.md

 # Hello World!

-This is a very basic example with *emphasis*.
+This is a very basic example with *emphasis* and _the other emphasis_.